JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-flow-creation-done.png)

-Although the flow is created and almost active we still need to do one thing more.
-By this time , the endpoint of the Request step is already created.
+Although the flow is created and almost available we still need to do one thing more.

 ## Getting the API endpoint of the Request step

-Before we can pass telemetry to this flow, we need to have the API endpoint of the Request step.
+By this time, the endpoint of the Request step is created.
+Before we can pass telemetry to this flow, we need to have that API endpoint.

 1. Select `My flows`

     ![alt tag](img/flow-portal-my-flows.png)

 2. All your flows will appear here.
-The flow we just created will be shown
+The flow we just created is shown

     ![alt tag](img/flow-my-flows-list.png)